youtous/docker-skeleton-rails/README.md

 - `make help` : Display help.
 - `make create` : Create the Rails application, see "**How to start ?**".
+- `make run` : Start the application in production mode. _(executes migration and database creation if needed)_
+- `make start` : Start the application in development mode.
+The console is detached.
-- `make stop` : Stop the application.
+- `make restart` : Restart the application in production mode.
-- `make stop` : Stop the application.
+- `make stop` : Stop the application. _(if a pid file exists, deletes it)_
 - `make build` : Build an existing application.
 It will creates if needed the containers, images, network and data volumes.
 - `make app-build` : Execute database creation and migration in the running web container.
-- `make start` : Start the application in production mode.
-The console is detached.
-- `make restart` : Restart the application in development mode. _(if a pid file exists, deletes it)_
-- `make run` : Start the application in production mode. _(executes migration and database creation if needed)_
+- `make compile-assets` :  Execute the required commands for compiling assets.
+The stack must be running in production and ready for this command.

 By default, the console is in attached mode when stack is started in development.
 To detach it, use `make start ARGS="-d"`.